About the Young Artist Competition

-The Young Artist Competition is open to high school contestants from New Hampshire or the Seacoast region of Maine and Massachusetts (from Beverly to York) performing on orchestral instruments (including saxophone, guitar and piano) who have not formerly been winners of the competition.
+The Young Artist Competition is open to high school contestants from New Hampshire or the Seacoast region of Maine and Massachusetts (from Beverly to Wells: view map to see residency boundaries) performing on orchestral instruments (including saxophone, guitar, and piano) who have not formerly been winners of the competition.

-The deadline to submit an audition video, along with the completed application, is March 15.
-Those selected as finalists will perform before a live audience on Saturday, April 15 at Riverwoods Retirement Community (the Woods campus) in Exeter.
-The winner will perform their solo concerto, accompanied by the PSO at the final 2023 season mainstage performance on June 11 at 3:00pm at The Music Hall, Portsmouth, NH.
+Those selected as finalists perform before a live audience at Riverwoods Retirement Community (the Woods campus) in Exeter.
+The winner performs their solo concerto, accompanied by the PSO at the final mainstage performance of the season at The Music Hall, Portsmouth, NH.

 How to apply:

-- Sealed letter of recommendation from current or most recent instructor (email from instructor is acceptable)
+- A letter of recommendation from current or most recent instructor (email from instructor is acceptable)

 - $25 non-refundable application fee made out to Portsmouth Symphony Orchestra (application fee can be waived; if in need please contact PSO)